ionide/Fornax/README.md

 The main functionality of Fornax comes from CLI applications that lets user scaffold, and generate webpages.

-* `fornax new` - scaffolds new blog in current working directory using really simple template
+* `fornax new` - scaffolds new blog in current working directory using a really simple template
 * `fornax build` - builds webpage, puts output to `_public` folder
 * `fornax watch` - starts a small webserver that hosts your generated site, and a background process that recompiles the site whenever any changes are detected.
 This is the recommended way of working with Fornax.
-* `fornax clean` - removes output directory and any temp files
+* `fornax clean` - removes the output directory and any temp files
 * `fornax version` - prints out the currently-installed version of Fornax
 * `fornax help` - prints out help

 ## Getting started

-Easiest way to get started with `fornax` is running `fornax new` and then `fornax watch` - this will create fairly minimal blog site template, start `fornax` in watch mode and start webserver.
-Then you can go to the `localhost:8080` in your browser to see the page, and edit the scaffolded files in editor to make changes.
+Easiest way to get started with `fornax` is running `fornax new` and then `fornax watch` - this will create a fairly minimal blog site template, start `fornax` in watch mode and then start a webserver.
+Then you can go to `localhost:8080` in your browser to see the page, and edit the scaffolded files in an editor to make changes.
-Additionally, you can take a look at `samples` folder in this repository - it have couple more `loaders` and `generators` that you can potentially use in your website.
+Additionally, you can take a look at the `samples` folder in this repository - it has a couple more `loaders` and `generators` that you may use in your website.

 ## Website definition

-Fornax is using normal F# code (F# script files) to define any of it's core concepts: `loaders`, `generators` and `config`.
+Fornax is using normal F# code (F# script files) to define any of its core concepts: `loaders`, `generators` and `config`.

 ### SiteContents

-`SiteContents` is fairly simple type that provides access to any information available to the Fornax.
-The information is put into it by using `loaders` and then can be accessed in the `generators`.
+`SiteContents` is a fairly simple type that provides access to any information available to Fornax.
+The information is provided by using `loaders` and can then be accessed in `generators`.

 `SiteContents` has several functions in it's public API: